audeering/audobject/docs/usage.rst

 Portability is a core feature of
 :mod:`audobject`.
-Now assume we have an object
+Assume we have an object
 that takes as argument the path to a file.
 When we serialize the object
 we want to make sure that: